ballcuber/ballcuber.github.io/ColorDetection.md

 ![Manual color definition of the cube](/assets/cube-manual-definition.gif){: .center-image}

 That's why we decided to developp an <b>automatic color detection</b> with a camera.
-First, me want this to be independant of the robot in order not to disturb mechanical tunings.
+First, we want this to be independant of the robot in order not to disturb mechanical tunings.
 Moreover, image processing is very empirical and dependant of the brightness, so we have created a dark enclosure with controlled lightning and designed so that the camara can scan 3 faces at a time.
 Then, the cube is flipped in order to scan the 3 other faces.
 The camera is a low-cost 640x320 Logitech USB webcam, but it's sufficient.

 ![Scan tower CAD model](/assets/scan-tower-CAD-model-annotated.png){: .center-image}